-Sports Challenge - One Trimester .5 credit - Grade - 10th_12th(Prerequisite: General PE or Strength/Conditioning)
+Sports Challenge - One Trimester .5 credit - Grade - 10th-12th (Prerequisite: General PE or Strength/Conditioning or instructor improval)

 Sports Challenge includes advanced skill development in a variety of activities.
 A number of highly competitive games and contests will take place.
 Game strategies and skills will be explored and demonstrated.
 Activities include tennis, lacrosse, flag football, softball, soccer, basketball, volleyball, floor hockey, badminton, dodgeball, table tennis, pickleball, and miscellaneous team games.
 There will be a high emphasis on competition and effort